 Lynette Davis is an educator, author, editor, and survivor.
 Her memoir Even Rain Is Just Water draws attention to emotional child abuse and narcissism’s mounting prevalence, as she joins the growing number of people speaking out about the ill effects of such relationships.
 Her short narrative, “The Fatal Blow,” is featured in the anthology I am Subject: Women Awakening: Discovering Our Personal Truths Fall 2014, a collection of stories featuring women re-claiming their lives in life-altering moments.
 To other survivors, she recommends “The Invisible Scar,” a blog that supports adults who were emotionally abused as children.
 Davis received her B.A. in English from California Baptist University, studied Composition and Rhetoric at California State University, San Bernardino, and facilitates writing workshops in the Inland Empire, California.

-This book is close to my heart in more ways than one.
-To start, my mother happens to be sick at the moment.
-In Waiting in the Wings, Stevie’s mother Dot is also very sick and is getting worse as time moves on.
+In Waiting in the Wings, Stevie’s mother, Dot is sick and getting worse as time progresses.
 Dorothy Eliza Wilkins or Dot had a breech birth.
-My twin sister was breech as well.
-It means that she was born feet first instead of head first.
-Sadly, Dot suffered a dislocated hip due to being pulled from the womb by her left leg (and developed osteomyelitis at four years of age after a fall).
+(My twin sister was breech as well.
+It means that she was born feet first instead of head first.)
+Sadly, Dot suffered a dislocated hip due to being pulled from the womb by her left leg and developed osteomyelitis at four years of age after a fall.

-This would play a great role in her adult life, especially as she ages and her body deteriorates and her mobility becomes limited.
+This would play a major role in her adult life, especially as she ages and her body deteriorates and her mobility becomes limited.

 The relationship between Dot and Stevie is one in which Dot has become the child and Stevie the adult.
 Both mother and daughter struggle to endure this transition, which understandably takes its toll on them both.
 Stevie helps her mom through her depression by reliving old memories.